Alek20s/Alek20/README.md

 <h3>  I am Alexei</h3>
 <h3> I'm from strong academic backgrounds.
 I'm a former physicist. <br>Recently I obtained a master degree in physics from University of York</h3>
-<h3>As a physicist as I am extremally good at Math, Statistics, Data Analysis, Coding.<br>As a professional I have the best qualities: I'm hardworking and creative, enthusiastic and optimistic, scientifically minded with a logical approach.</h3>
+<h3>As a physicist as I am extremally good at Math, Statistics, Data Analysis, Coding.<br>As a professional I have the best qualities: I'm hardworking and creative, enthusiastic and optimistic, reliable and friendly.</h3>
 <h3>Since university I was doing voluntary job, was working as a Data Scientist/Analyst.<br>I continuesly improve skills and knowledge.
 I already know 10 programming languages.</h3>
 <h3> During this digital bootcam I had an unique opportunity to obtained and refresh many skills: <br>Data Structure, MySQL, Tableau, Power BI, Programming Language R, AZURE. </h3>